agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-OpenAIRE.md

 *Last version: 2024-08-09*

 The OpenAIRE Graph is an open resource that aggregates a collection of research data properties (metadata, links) available within the OpenAIRE Open Science infrastructure for funders, organizations, researchers, research communities and publishers.
-It is made available via datasets published on Zenodo and searchable via OpenAIRE EXPLORE
+It is made available via datasets published on Zenodo and searchable via OpenAIRE EXPLORE.

 ## General Information